Reverse-mode automatic differentiation in C++20.

 Implementing Jacobians

-Each differentiable operation provides a backward function.
-Let’s examine three matrix calculus results.
+Each differentiable operation needs a backward function.
+Here are three matrix calculus results that come up constantly.

 Matrix Multiplication: C = AB